 Why it’s important:

-The Feminine is the only principle in existence with the ability to take in something and transmute it into something else as in children.
+The feminine essence is the only principle that can take in something and transmute it into something else, for example, children.
 Expressing yourself through artistic and creative activities is great for mental health.
 Creativity has been proven in extensive research to relieve both stress and anxiety.
 Creativity also helps lessen the shame, anger, and depression felt by those who have experienced trauma.

 If you would like a mentor to guide you on this journey head to the contact page / don’t forget to subscribe to catch all the juicy articles coming up.
 Don’t leave it any longer you have a life to live!